You know what happened.

 And that is what makes it so hard to simply move on.

-Using Brainspotting — a body-based, neuroscience-informed approach — and parts-informed therapy, we reach the place where betrayal trauma actually lives.
-Not to relive it, but to release what it left in the body and nervous system.
+Using Brainspotting — a body-based approach developed from the same roots as EMDR — we reach the place where betrayal trauma actually lives.

 We work with all of it.
 At the level where it lives.